 I’ve been lazy before.
 Not the “I should probably get up and work but it’s been a busy day and I’m going to play board games with the kids instead” lazy.
 The sinful, procrastinating, anxiety-provoked and provoking, let-down-your-friends-and-

 And it wasn’t a short-lived lazy either.

-As a teenager, I plagued my mother with my stubborn unwillingness to clean my room till she gave up in despair.
+As a teenager, I plagued my mother with my stubborn unwillingness to clean my room until she gave up in despair.
 I dumped papers in my backpack rather than stick them in the folder.
 Every time I opened the bag, I felt guilty.
 Every time I felt guilty, I put off sorting them out.
 The night before they were due, I frantically tried to organize them into something I could turn in.
 I cost myself not only time and worry but a good grade.
 I’d like to say I only did this once, but that would be a big fat lie.

 In college, although I did not procrastinate on my school work (much), the chores needed to keep our dorm room functioning were a source of much stress.
-I managed to find time to study, sleep, play, read, eat, and spend wonderful endless hours swinging on those double swings out on the front-lawn with my soon-to-be husband.
-But getting my room tidy less than 5 minute before room inspection was impossible.
+I managed to find time to study, sleep, play, read, eat, and spend wonderful endless hours swinging on those double swings out on the front lawn with my soon-to-be husband.
+But getting my room tidy less than 5 minutes before room inspection was impossible.
 And I always managed to excuse myself.
 In fact, excusing myself became the hallmark of my laziness.